matslil/sisdel/sisdel.md

 The foundation of Sisdel
 ========================
-The following types are the foundation of Sisdel:
+The following types are the primary types for Sisdel:

+* Thing
 * Data
 * Type
 * Operator